lanl/singularity-eos/doc/sphinx/src/using-closures.rst

   \sum_m \mu_m \rho_b \Delta \epsilon_m = 0

-end energy is conserved exactly on each solver iteration.
+and energy is conserved exactly on each solver iteration.
 Thus different PTE solvers in the ``singularity-eos`` suite satisfy different numbers of constraints to machine precision, exposing trade-offs between performance, robustness, and conservation.